bryce-code-world/migrateC/README_EN.md

 1. Double-click the `start_migrate_tool.bat` file
 2. The system will automatically request administrator privileges and start the program
+3. The batch file will automatically check the Python environment and necessary dependencies
-3. If necessary dependencies are missing, the program will install them automatically
+4. If necessary dependencies are missing, the program will install them automatically

 ### Method 2: Manual Start (Traditional Method)